 Once upon a time, it was easy to know if you were cheating on your partner.
 If you were sexual with someone other than your spouse, you were guilty of infidelity.
 Then came the internet, and the once-clear line between sexual fidelity and infidelity got very, very blurry.

 - Does having a profile on a hookup app, even if you’re not using it to have sex with anyone, count as cheating?

 What I have learned after nearly three decades spent treating intimacy and relationship issues is that when it comes to the negative effects of sex outside a supposedly monogamous relationship, digital and real-world sex are no different.
 The pain of betrayal feels the same to the cheated-on partner, regardless of where and how the cheating took place.
-It’s not the specifics of the sexual act that cause the most emotional pain and damage to a supposedly monogamous relationship; its’ the constant lying, the emotional distancing, and the loss of relationship trust.
+Recognizing this, I have formulated the following digital age definition of infidelity:

 Infidelity (cheating) is the breaking of trust that occurs when important secrets are kept from a primary romantic partner.